mmmn143/fast-mser/README.md

 # Fast MSER

+## Future Work
+- Experiments w.r.t. different threads (1, 2, 4, 8, 16, 32 threads).
+We have a computer with 32-cores.
+The OS is Linux.
+Thus, we need to support our algorithms on Linux;

+- Improve the speed-up in MSER recognition, and further reduce the running memory of V1 and V2;

+- Compare Fast MSER to several deep learning based scene text methods in execution time aspect.

 ## News (2020/05/02)
-- We support our algorithms on MacOS (however, OpenMP is not supported well in MacOS)
+- We support our algorithms on MacOS (however, OpenMP is not supported well in MacOS);

 - Fast MSER V1 supports 1, 2, 4, 8, 16 and 32 threads.
 Fast MSER V2 supports 1, 4 and 32 threads.